Ashanniah09/library-management-system/README.md

 Project Title:
 LibraTrack:Library Management System

+Responsive Bootstrap 5 layouts for Homepage, Registration, Login, and Forgot Password

 LibraTrack is a PHP-based platform designed to help schools manage library operations efficiently.
 It replaces manual record-keeping with a digital system, reducing errors and saving time for librarians and students.
 The system lets librarians add, edit, and organize